loopwerk/loopwerk.io/content/articles/2011-11-06-playing-around-static-site-generators.md

+---
+tags: review
+---

 # Playing around with static site generators
-- tags: review

----

 Even though I'm quite happy with this website and its code, I want to rebuild it using a static site generator: you write your posts and pages with Markdown, write a couple of page html templates, and simply by pushing a new file to Git, your new article is published.

 Of course since everything is then based on static html files things like comments need to be Javascript based, which I don't really like, and searching will need to happened on Google, but the positives are many: